butterfly animation

 222 West Center St, Marion, OH 43302

-Phone: (740) 223-4161
+Phone: (740) 223-4161 (answering machine)

 Located a mile south of Caledonia Ohio off State Route 746 at the dead end of the Marion Williamsport Road, it includes a parking area, shelter house, and trails.
 The park address is 5828 Marion Williamsport Rd East, Caledonia OH 43314 A geocache is located on the property, and a launch area for canoes and kayaks is located across the river, on Whetstone River Road.